In this guide, we’ll be covering photography niches and how to choose the right one for you.

 5. Still Life Photography

-The particular arrangement and lighting in still life photography is what separates a professional still life photographer from an amateur.
+The particular arrangement and lighting in still-life photography are what separates a professional still-life photographer from an amateur.

 6. Food Photography